foreverXZC/terratest_azure_examples/README.md

 ### Database

 Use terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
-THen use terratest to connect to the database.
+THhn use terratest to connect to the database.

 ## Reference